Sarah M. and Charles E. Seay/Martha and Pat Beard Center for Excellence in Spine Research

 The Center focuses on six main areas of research:

 Understanding spinal deformity and spinal growth

 Developing strategies for more efficient and cost effective treatment

 Through the years, TSRHC has been at the forefront of research, education and patient care in the field of spinal disorders.
-The center for excellence helped create new, less-invasive treatment methods for adolescent idiopathic scoliosis, the most common type of scoliosis affecting teenagers.
+The Center helped create new, less-invasive treatment methods for adolescent idiopathic scoliosis, the most common type of scoliosis affecting teenagers.